rrwick/Basecalling-comparison/README.md

 This analysis is my personal favourite: how accurate are the _consensus_ sequences?
 I don't particularly care if individual reads have low identity if they can produce an accurate assembly.

 Albacore v2.0.2 leads the pack by a decent margin.
-Most surprisingly, Albacore v0.9.1, which had very poor read identity, does second-best!
-Scrappie raw v1.0.0 was the worst by far – its assembly was all over the place.
-I'm not sure what went wrong, but Scrappie raw v1.1.0 seems to have fixed the problem.
+Most surprisingly, Albacore v0.9.1, which had very poor read identity, also did well.
+Scrappie raw v1.0.0, basecRAWller and DeepNano all performed poorly (BasecRAWller isn't missing from this plot, it's just off the bottom with a median value in the 80s).

+It's also interesting to look at the assembly relative length, like we did for reads:

 <p align="center"><img src="images/rel_assembly_length.png" width="90%"></p>

-It's also interesting to look at the assembly relative length, like we did for reads.
 This shows which basecallers are more prone to consensus sequence insertions (e.g. Albacore v1.0 to v1.2) and which are more prone to deletions (most of the rest).
+BasecRAWller looks absent from this plot as well because the bulk of its distribution is between 107% and 108%.